-The new Douglas & Gates Elementary School will provide a home for the three distinct school programs in the Acton-Boxborough Regional School District while setting an example by being designed to be triple net-zero—energy, water, and waste.
+The new Boardwalk Campus will provide a home for the three distinct school programs in the Acton-Boxborough Regional School District while setting an example by being designed to be model net zero ready—emissions and water.
 Consistent with the district school choice philosophy, every elementary school has its own character and focus.
 During the planning and educational visioning phase, Arrowstreet focused on how to provide equity among the schools coupled with maximizing shared spaces such as break-out spaces, appropriately sized cafeteria, gym, STEAM labs; and support for Special Education Services.
 This also provided an opportunity for the design to reflect the unique personality of the schools.
 A unique feature of the design is the configuration of small group break-out rooms between the classes to facilitate large group, small group, and one-on-one individualized learning methods.

 Located by Fort Pond Brook, one of many Town natural resources, the brook plays a pivotal role in the design of the school with adjacent protected wetlands and riverfront area.
 The project is carefully sited to minimize the impact on the site and celebrate the local ecosystem.
 As part of the site improvements at the Douglas Gates Huebner project, the existing boardwalk was rebuilt to offer a more user-friendly experience.
 The new, covered boardwalk is almost twice the original width, offering space for bicycle and pedestrian traffic.
 This boardwalk provides a vital connection across the site, which is bisected the Fort Pond Brook and a surrounding wetland.
 In keeping with the project’s sensitivity to environmental impacts, great care was taken to reconstruct the boardwalk on the existing footprint and to minimize disturbance to the sensitive surrounding ecology.